Chapter 1:

 “Come on!” he roared.
 “Let them taste fear for once!”

 Their formation pulsed — perfect choreography in chaos.
-Every strike, every turn, every surge of energy woven into a larger design that mortals would never see.
-Akihiro moved like the eye of a storm, unstoppable, untouchable, a force both beautiful and terrifying.
+Every strike, every turn, every surge of energy woven into a design mortals could never perceive.
+Akihiro moved like the eye of a storm, unstoppable, untouchable, both beautiful and terrifying.

 When the final demon dissolved into dust, Repairers stepped in instantly — seams in the asphalt sealing, shattered glass pulling itself back into windows, lampposts flickering to life as if nothing had happened.